Include alt text in images

 You can find more information about website accessibility requirements on the Americans with Disabilities Act (ADA) website and on the Section 508 government website.
-For more information on accessibility in Splunk docs, see Write docs for everyone.
+For more information on accessibility in Splunk docs, see Write accessible documentation.

 When you're writing surrounding text, keep the following points in mind:

 - For a complex diagram, use lines of surrounding text to explain the diagram.
-You can include a simple sentence in the alt text that refers to this descriptive text.
+You can include a simple sentence in the alt text that refers to the precise location of this descriptive text.

 - Lead into the image with a complete sentence.
 Punctuate the end of the sentence with a colon.

 - It's okay to use "before", "after", and "following" in the surrounding text when you refer to an image.
 Don't rely on directional language, such as "left", "right", "above", or "below", when you refer to a location in a UI or document.
 These instructions are unhelpful to users of screen readers.

 When you're writing alt text for an image, keep the following points in mind:

 - Use short phrases or complete sentences with punctuation.